 National Corned Beef and Cabbage Day

-You may be surprised to learn, that Corned Beef and Cabbage is as American as Apple pie.
+It may surprise you to learn that Corned Beef and Cabbage is as American as Apple pie.
 A traditional recipe in Ireland was salt pork or a bacon joint with cabbage and/or potatoes.
-Beef is not popular in cooking in Ireland, as the ancient Celtic culture considered cows to be sacred, and cows were most often used as work animals on farms.
-In the mid 1800's, Irish immigrants to America, found their Jewish neighbors had corned beef, which was similar in taste, but much cheaper.
-So, the the American version of this easy to make Irish dish, became Corned Beef and Cabbage.
+Irish stew and shepherd’s pie are more traditional meals in Ireland.
+Beef is not popular in cooking in Ireland. as the ancient Celtic culture considered cows sacred.
+Cows were most often used as work animals on farms.
+In the mid-1800s, Irish immigrants to America found their Jewish neighbors had corned beef, which was similar in taste, but much cheaper.
+So, the American version of this easy-to-make Irish dish became Corned Beef and Cabbage.

-Recognizing that Corned Beef and Cabbage really originated in America, you may wonder if you can truly call it "Irish"?
-Well, of course it is!
-It was created by Irish people.
-They just happened to be immigrants to the U.S..
+Recognizing that Corned Beef and Cabbage actually originated in America, you may wonder if you can truly call it “Irish”?
+Well, of course, it is!
+Irish people created it.
+They just happened to be immigrants to the U.S.

-Corned Beef is usually made from brisket or round roast, cured in a seasoned brine.
+It is usually made from brisket or round roast, cured in seasoned brine.
 Corned beef and cabbage recipes are easy to make.
-The basic ingredients are corned beef, cabbage, potatoes and carrots, slowly stewed in water.
+It includes corned beef, cabbage, potatoes, and carrots, slowly stewed in water.
 Find a recipe

 You can add a variety of other herbs and spices.
 Feel free to experiment.

-We did not find the creator of this day, or identify when it was created.
-We are certain it was an Irishman.... or woman.
+We did not find the creator of this day.
+Nor, the date of creation.
+We are certain it was an Irishman…. or woman.

-Like so many other food holidays, this special day is referred to as a "National" day.
-We did not find any congressional records or presidential proclamations making this a true "National" day.
+This special day is referred to as a “National” day.
+However, we did not find any congressional records or presidential proclamations making this a true “National” day.